 Location: Petite Byhaut, St. Vincent and the Grenadines

-I feel like the blog is getting a bit dry so I’m going to try something new.
-Our deck hose (which I have cleverly named Jos just now) sits out all day and watches us go about our business (If only someone would put the thing back in it’s place, I guess it’s to much to ask, if only people would also turn it off instead of leaving the valve constantly open).
+I feel like the blog is getting a bit dry, so I’m going to try something new.
+Our deck hose (which I have cleverly named Jos just now) sits out all day and watches us go about our business (If only someone would put the thing back in its place, I guess it’s too much to ask if only people would also turn it off instead of leaving the valve constantly open).
 This is a day in the life of Jos:

-I guessed that it was Henry’s day to be skipper this morning because the crew got up about 20 minutes late, but the wake up music was especially groovy.
-Breakfast was passed up through the hole in the ground in a usual manner, I’ve always wondered what that whole in the ground led to.
+I guessed that it was Henry’s day to be skipper this morning because the crew got up about 20 minutes late, but the wake-up music was especially groovy.
+Breakfast was passed up through the hole in the ground in a usual manner; I’ve always wondered what that hole in the ground led to.
 After breakfast, we cleaned up.
 I was back in the hands of Steve, the captain, as bosun to spray the deck down.
 He has a gentle touch.

 Now it was time for showers.
 I hate showers.
 I don’t wanna talk about it…

 Meg, Katie, and Keaton had a good time swimming around the boat.
 I wish I knew how to swim.
 I also wish I had arms and legs and that I wasn’t attached to the deck.
 Grady and his chef team, Celia and Max, cooked up their famous (Literally no one knows about them) enchiladas.
 They look really tasty!
 I would like enchilada night a lot more if ‘Topher didn’t always spill his food.
 I’m the one that has to clean it up, you know.
 I am glad that it didn’t land on his turtle shorts; those shorts are sweet.
 If I could wear pants, I would get a pair for myself.

 Now it’s time for me to get coiled up for the rest of the night.
 I love looking up at the stars and hanging out with the people on anchor watch.
 Being a hose is lonely, but at least I have these nice people to look after me!